DianaHoefels/photobooth-app/README.md

-# D-ID Face Recognition Gallery
+# D-ID Photo Booth
-The D-ID Recognition Gallery App lets users upload an image (that contains a face), view the recognized face by coloring it, and then save the **cropped** image to the gallery.
+The D-ID Photo Booth App lets users upload an image (that contains a face), view the recognized face by coloring it, and then save the **cropped** image to the gallery.

 ### Spec